Wednesdays and Sundays | March 6 – April 21

-Join us for dinner at 6:00pm and worship at 7:00pm as we journey through Lent to Easter!
+Join us Wednesdays (dinner at 6:00pm and worship at 7:00pm) AND Sundays (8:00.
+9:30 or 11:00am) as we journey through Lent to Easter!
 Invite someone to come with you!

 Lenten Message Series